msveshnikov/voice-talking-autocode/README.md

 This project is licensed under the MIT License.

-# TODO
+## TODO

--   save conversation logs to localstorage (each session in separate in drawer)
--   add automatic pause detection and provide AI answer immediately, then switch to listening
+-   Add automatic pause detection and provide AI answer immediately, then switch to listening
--   when stop listening, auot submit and send tp model
+-   When stop listening, auto-submit and send to model
--   make dark theme apply to full screen of app (I see some white parts around still)
--   send chat history (this session only) to model so it has context of our conversation
--   add time of session to drawer, not just id
+-   Add time of session to drawer, not just ID
+-   Create a settings page for advanced configuration options
+-   Fix ERROR onSessionChange is not a function TypeError: onSessionChange is not a function
+-   Rework design make it adhere to UX principles
+-   Please send SUBMIT when you got chunk of sound from recognition, don't wait
+-   Russian regocnition doesnt work!!